gitfoxi/Parsimonious.jl/test/try_tutorial.md

 Parsimonious.jl
 ===============

-A port of [Parsimonious](https://github.com/erikrose/parsimonious) by the incomperable [Erik Rose](https://github.com/erikrose).
+A port of [Parsimonious](https://github.com/erikrose/parsimonious).
+Thanks, [Erik](https://github.com/erikrose), for composing an outstanding tool.

-This is my Learn Julia project and it's been pretty interesting.
+Porting Parsimonious to Julia is my Learn Julia project and it's been pretty interesting.

 ```jl
 using Parsimonious
 import Parsimonious.visit
 ```